Whittier House (Jersey City, New Jersey): People

 The settlement was named after the poet, John Greenleaf Whittier, and the motto of the house were the poet's words:— "He serves Thee best who loveth most.
 His brothers and Thy own."

 The founder and head worker, Bradford, was assisted by seven additional resident, and 70 non-resident workers.
 Bradford gave much time to lecturing, writing, and speaking on phases of social work both in New Jersey and elsewhere.

+Mary Philbrook, the first female attorney in New Jersey and the first to be admitted to the state bar association, volunteered to be the settlement's first Legal Aid Society advisor.

+Mary Buell Sayles became a settlement resident and worked there for two years on a fellowship from the College Settlements Association.
+In 1902, Sayles studied the problems of over two-thousand tenement apartments in the working-class section of the First Ward (Paulus Hook), known as "Gammontown", in Jersey City.
+Her report The Housing Conditions of Jersey City (1902) received national acclaim and was published in the Annals of the American Academy of Political and Social Science (1903).
+In response to the report, mayor Mark M. Fagan (1902–1907 & 1913–1917) created the Municipal Sanitary League and opened city's first public bath house on Coles Street in 1904.
+Additionally, Jersey City native, Governor Franklin Murphy, formed the first State Tenement House Commission for statewide reform and the New Jersey Legislature passed the "Tenement House Act" in 1904.

 A Board of Directors was made up of men and women representing various parts of New Jersey.
 The governing board was made up of members of the older clubs, and all questions of detail in regard to the carrying on of the settlement were referred to this board.

 The Auxiliary was made up of women who lived in Jersey City.

+The work and accomplishments at Whittier House attracted visitors such as Jane Addams of Hull House and James Ramsey MacDonald, the first Labour Party Prime Minister of the United Kingdom.